US LLC for Non-US Residents (Foreigners) — 2026 Guide

 US-Source Income vs Foreign Source Income

-Other than the ETBUS concept, there is the Source of Income concept that you need to you need to understand.
+Other than the ETBUS concept, there is the Source of Income concept that you need to understand.
 In taxation, Source of Income is the location (or country) where a specific item of income is deemed to have originated or is deemed to have been generated.

 From the US Taxation point of view, a nonresident alien (NRA) is usually only taxed on US-sourced income but not Foreign-Sourced Income.
 The following are the general rules for determining US source income that apply to most nonresident aliens: